lisawagner/mini-todo/README.md

 1. Download the repo and install the dependencies (npm i or yarn add)
 2. IMPORTANT: Add .env file to .gitignore if it is not already included
-3. Add a .env file with your firestore credentials. `REACT_APP_` is required as a prefix.
+3. Create a .env file with your firestore credentials. `REACT_APP_` is required as a prefix.
 4. In your terminal, type npm start to run in developer mode.